usnistgov/ns3-oran/README.md

 of these two classes using existing ML models included with this module.

 ## ONNX
-At the time that this documentation is being created, ONNX does not have official packages on many linux distributions.
+At the time that this documentation was created, not very many linux distributions provide ONNX packages.
 However, the use of ONNX for this module is attractive since models that are created using other tools, such as PyTorch, can be exported to ONNX.
-To integrate ONNX with this module, one simply needs to download the ONNX libraries that are distrubited on the ONNX webiste ([https://onnxruntime.ai/](https://onnxruntime.ai/)), and export the location of the extracted library to an environment variable.
+Therfore, integration with ONNX was desired with the hopes that it can be used to provide the flexibility needed to support more than one type of ML model without having to integrate each individually.
+To make use of the ONNX support provided with this module, one simply needs to download the ONNX libraries that are distributed on the ONNX webiste ([https://onnxruntime.ai/](https://onnxruntime.ai/)), and export the location of the extracted library to the `LIBONNXPATH` environment variable.
 For example,

 ```shell
 # Change to home directory